 If you’ve booked your flights into Marseille there are trains that run fairly regularly from the city up to Briançon.

 With its position in the Southern Alps, the drive to Serre Chevalier from Calais takes between 9 and 12 hours, depending on the traffic, and weather.

-For precise directions directions try using www.viamichelin.com.
+For precise directions try using www.viamichelin.com.
 Whilst en route though look out junction 8 of the A480 from Grenoble which is poorly signposted, referring to the nearby resorts as “Stations de l’Oisans-Vizille”.
-You should try to stay alert and avoid getting sucked into Grenoble city center, as it is particularly difficult finding a way out!
+You should try to stay alert and avoid getting sucked into Grenoble city centre, as it is particularly difficult finding a way out!

 Make sure you bring snow chains as getting over the Col du Lautaret pass can be dreadful without any grip, and check the weather forecast before you set off.
 Parking is not a problem in resort with a free parking in town.
 Because of the layout of the resort, spread into a string of 13 villages, you are likely to use your car regularly throughout the week if you’re not right next to a lift.